Confusing Cooking Terms and What They Mean – Glossary of Cooking Terms

 Flambé: When you see chefs cook and a huge blue flame rise from the pan, that’s a flambé.
 You do this by adding liquor, normally brandy, to the pan.
 Many chefs do it to show off their skill.
 It also adds the flavor of the liquor to the food without leaving the alcohol content, so that your food doesn’t get you tipsy.
 Your drinks should do that.

-Grate: Use the large or small holes of your grater.
+Grate: Use the large or small holes of your grater to shred foods.